seregazhuk/seregazhuk.github.io_old/_drafts/2017-09-13-reactphp-chat-part2.md

 description: "Continue building a simple chat with ReactPHP sockets, adding colored output and private messages"
 ---

->*This article is the continue of the previous articles where we were building a simple console chat on ReactPHP sockets ([server]({% post_url 2017-06-22-reactphp-chat-server %}) and [client]({% post_url 2017-06-24-reactphp-chat-client %})).
+>*This article continues the previous articles where we were building a simple console chat on ReactPHP sockets ([server]({% post_url 2017-06-22-reactphp-chat-server %}) and [client]({% post_url 2017-06-24-reactphp-chat-client %})).
 If you skipped them it will be difficult to understand the examples and code snippets in this article.*

 The simple socket chat [that we have built before]({% post_url 2017-06-22-reactphp-chat-server %}) works fine but can be a little improved.
 Now there is no possibility to send a private message to someone in the chat.
 When someone sends a message everybody in the chat can see it.
 Also, it will be very nice to color different output messages in different colors according to their type.
 For example, when someone enters the chat this message is displayed in green color.
 When someone leaves - in red and so on.
 But before we start we should fix one bug.